XiuchuanLi/CEI-with-IP/readme.md

 All experiments are performed on an i9-13900F CPU.
-The total time is less than 1 hour.
+The total time is about 75 min.

 ## Usage